Beer stein

-Such steins may be made out of stoneware, pewter, porcelain, or even silver, wood or crystal glass; they may have open tops or hinged pewter lids with a thumb-lever.
+Such steins may be made out of stoneware, pewter, porcelain or even silver, wood or crystal glass; they may have open tops or hinged pewter lids with a thumb-lever.
 Steins usually come in sizes of a half litre or a full litre (or comparable historic sizes).
 Like decorative tankards, they are often decorated in a nostalgic manner with allusions to Germany.

 Etymology

 The English word is attested from 1855.
 It is borrowed from German Stein, which has – aside from its prevailing meaning "stone" – elder regional meanings "beer mug" and "beer measure of 1 litre or 2 Schoppen".

-The word can be compared to Old English stæne "pitcher, jug".
+The word can be compared to English stean "stone or earthen vessel", and Old English stæne "pitcher, jug".

 The word Stein alone is not used any more to refer to a beverage container in standard German; rather, Krug, Humpen or, especially in Bavaria and Austria, Seidel are used.
 Oktoberfest usage is Maßkrug.

 History

 It is believed by some that the hinged lid was implemented during the age of the Black Plague to prevent diseased flies from getting into the beer.

-This is unlikely to be true, as contemporaries did not know fleas spread the disease.
-Instead, the prevailing belief was that it was spread through dangerous “miasmas”.
+This is unlikely to be true, as contemporaries did not know flies spread the disease.
+Instead, the prevailing belief was that it was spread through dangerous "miasmas".

 The advantage in using stoneware to make steins was that molds could be used to mass-produce elaborately carved steins.
-In using glass, not only could one produce multiple glass mugs, but an artistic touch could add to the glass by including acid etchings, glass staining, or even multicolored overlays.
-Porcelain's advantage was that a stein fabricator could use molds to make "character steins", steins that had a particular shape modeled after an item or collecting antique and replicated beer steins became a very popular hobby not only among individual people, but in museums as well.
+On the other hand, glass had the advantage that one could add an artistic touch by including acid etchings, glass staining, or even multicolored overlays.
+Porcelain's advantage was that a stein fabricator could use molds to make "character steins", steins that had a particular shape modeled after an item or a person.
+In the 20th century, collecting antique and replicated beer steins became a popular hobby not only among individual people, but in museums as well.
 Production of beer steins has become substantial in America, but the largest producer of beer steins is Ceramarte of Brazil.

 The most traditional area of beer stein production is the Kannenbäckerland in the Westerwald region in Germany.
 This unique German potters region has been creating beer steins for centuries and is famous among the collectors as the original German beer stein producer.